Tuba Shahi Mosque: Architecture

-Just like the facades, the surface of the walls inside is lined with pure stone.
+Just like the façades, the surface of the walls inside is lined with pure stone.
 The outer generating the central dome has a lancet shape of a gentle outline.
 The twelve-sided drum on which the central dome rests is crowned with a small cornice.
-The described planned solution of the mosque, which is widespread in the mosques on Absheron, acquires a traditional approach and is often used for other types of structures, such as the turbe of the Shirvanshahs' Palace Complex of the 15th century, the "Khan's Country House" (14th century) in Nardaran, and other monuments with the only difference being marked by the entrance - designed in the form of a portal, either placed on the main axis of the building, or knocked down to the one of the end sides.
+The described planned solution of the mosque, which is widespread in the mosques on Absheron, acquires a traditional approach and is often used for other types of structures, such as the turbe of the Shirvanshahs' Palace Complex of the 15th century, the "Khan's Country House" (14th century) in Nardaran, and other monuments with the only difference being marked by the entrance - designed in the form of a portal, either placed on the main axis of the building, or knocked down to one of the end sides.

-Among the monument's details, it is worth noting the window stone bars, which are a rather complex geometric ornament.
+Among the monument's details are the window stone bars, which are a rather complex geometric ornament.
 Of all the openings, only two have the same lattice pattern.
-This kind of stone gratings is characteristic to the Shirvan-Absheron architectural school and is often found in the monuments of Absheron both in the earlier periods and in the 15th century (Mausoleum of Seyid Yahya Bakuvi, Shah Mosque, Gileyli Mosque in Baku, Diri Baba Mausoleum, Shamakhi Juma Mosque, etc.).
+This kind of stone grating is characteristic to the Shirvan-Absheron architectural school and is often found in the monuments of Absheron both in the earlier periods and in the 15th century, such as the Mausoleum of Seyid Yahya Bakuvi, Shah Mosque, Gileyli Mosque in Baku, Diri Baba Mausoleum, Shamakhi Juma Mosque, and others.